n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Salesforce/README.md

     - Create a contact
     - Delete a contact
     - Get a contact
-    - Get overview of contacts
+    - Get overview of contacts metadata
     - Get all contacts
     - Update a contact
 - Lead